 All right.
 Some readers have been asking me the tools for painting and how I paint my kits.
 Therefore, I decided to do a post on painting.
-Again, like the previous post, my methods might not be correct, but I do hope that this will help you guys out.
+Again, like the

 So yep, here's the tools you need!